 Always remember to say thank you to the athlete or celebrity after they honor your request.
 They may be a public figure, but their personal time and space is important.
 Don’t ever take that for granted.
 Besides, if the exchange is pleasant enough, it may very well open the door for a fellow autograph seeker to get their signature down the road.
 Consider it a way of paying it forward.

 I’ve acquired quite a few signatures through the years.
 As a Red Sox fan, I’ve landed autographs from Fenway Park legends including Ted Williams, Carl Yastrzemski, Dwight Evans, Jim Lonborg, Fred Lynn, Jim Rice, Nomar Garciaparra and “Big Papi” himself, David Ortiz.
-And even though I acquired nearly all of the signatures in my collection in person, it’s still a good idea to get your autographs authenticated by third-party authentication and grading company PSA/DNA.
+And even though I acquired nearly all of the signatures in my collection in person, it’s still a good idea to get your autographs authenticated by a third-party authentication and grading company such as PSA/DNA.

 Probably the biggest reason why it’s important to get your signatures authenticated by a third-party like PSA/DNA is because if you ever want to sell the autographs, PSA/DNA’s LOAs (Letters of Authenticity) are accepted by all the major auction houses.
 Because potential buyers simply feel more comfortable and confident with purchasing items that have been certified by PSA/DNA.
 Consider it peace of mind for both the buyer and seller.